Slavery in the United States: Emancipation Proclamation

 If slavery is not wrong, nothing is wrong ...
 And yet I have never understood that the Presidency conferred upon me an unrestricted right to act officially upon this judgment and feeling ...
 I claim not to have controlled events, but confess plainly that events have controlled me.

 Lincoln's Emancipation Proclamation declared freedom for slaves in the Confederate states and authorized the enlistment of African Americans in the Union Army.
 The Emancipation Proclamation did not free slaves in the border states, which were the slaveholding states that remained in the Union.
 As a practical matter, the proclamation freed only those slaves who escaped to Union lines.
 But the proclamation made the abolition of slavery an official war goal and was implemented as the Union took territory from the Confederacy.
-According to the Census of 1860, this policy would free nearly four million slaves, or over 12 percent of the total population of the United States.
+According to the Census of 1860, this policy would free nearly four million slaves, or over 12% of the total U.S. population.

 Because the Emancipation Proclamation was issued under the president's war powers, it might not have continued in force after the war ended.
-Therefore, Lincoln played a leading role in getting the constitutionally required two-thirds majority of both houses of Congress to vote for the Thirteenth Amendment, which made emancipation universal and permanent, "except as a punishment for crime".
+Therefore, Lincoln played a leading role in getting the constitutionally required two-thirds majority of both houses of Congress to vote for the Thirteenth Amendment, which, after ratification by the legislatures of three-fourths of the states, made emancipation universal and permanent, "except as a punishment for crime".